francescozanellato/FFMPEG_GUI/README.md

 # Credits

-Thanks to https://gemini.google.com for the coding support.
+Thanks to https://gemini.google.com for the AI support on coding.